pulp/pulpproject.org/index.md

 Pulp is a platform for managing repositories of software packages and making it available to a large numbers of consumers.
-Pulp can locally mirror all or part of a repository, host your own software packages in a repositories, and manage many types of content from multiple sources in one place.
+Pulp can locally mirror all or part of a repository, host your own software packages in repositories, and manage many types of content from multiple sources in one place.

 Pulp has a [REST API](http://docs.pulpproject.org/dev-guide/integration/rest-api/index.html) and